What About the Cloud?

 Interconnectivity is great within one’s own operation and network.
 However, there are still challenges accessing and sharing critical data outside the network to supply chain partners using other systems.

 Looking forward, when considering all supply chain partners, there are opportunities for warehouse management systems from different vendors to work together more effectively; for example, by providing visibility throughout the supply chain or even by streamlining the process for a vendor to automatically generate a receiving ASN when preparing an outbound shipment.
 This is challenging when you are looking across a supply chain with multiple WMS of varying ages and capabilities.
 Third party software options to bridge these gaps are available and do provide moderate improvement.
 Also, Control Tower capabilities look very promising in this regard.

 Control Towers provide centralized synchronization of data flows accessible by dashboards that allow logistics managers to manage high levels of complexity and take actionable steps real-time.

 Control Towers are not just about visibility.
-Visibility is core but control towers as a concept offer much more.
+Visibility is core but Control Towers as a concept offer much more.
 We find that many companies focus on the visibility aspect solely and fail to grasp the true opportunity.
-When properly designed, control towers provide an opportunity to take appropriate action while considering multiple inputs a company’s entire supply chain.
+When properly designed, Control Towers provide an opportunity to take appropriate action while considering multiple inputs across a company’s entire supply chain.

 Two final takeaways: